Limiting third-party cookies will slowdown Amazon

 For instance, Dotdash acquired Brides, a Conde Nast publication, recently and guess what acted as a catalyst – Search traffic.
 Almost 80% of the traffic is from the search, just 7% is from social media (Source: SimilarWeb).

 9to5 media network, started with Apple and Google is now running a group of five sites.
 All of them are performing well and the founder says the company is profitable.
 Noticeably, Electrek, the newest of the network, attracts 17 million page views per month as per ComScore.
 The two-year-old site has more or less the same traffic as the decade-old Apple blog.

 Electrek is being run by just a two-person team – a freelancer and a full-time reporter.
-Seth Weintraub, the company’s founder and publisher, attributes the success to specificity and less competition.
+Seth Weintraub, the company’s founder, and publisher attributes the success to the specificity and less competition.

 We aren’t suggesting that being a niche-specific publisher or attracting search traffic will help you get acquired or become profitable.
 But targeting a particular niche and generating search traffic is surely a reliable way to grow your audience and revenue.